 This will contain the most expensive houses in Louisville that traded hands during the course of the year.
 Therefore, more expensive houses are out there but weren’t sold in the past 12 months.

 In case you were wondering, this includes condos and farms, as well as, single-family homes.
 This year I removed one of the top five most expensive simply because even though the house was modest but it was on 607 acres!
 I love land as much as the next guy but we are here to see the over-the-top house pics.
+If you have a large home and need it cleaned, Super Cleaning is a great local company.

 Most Expensive Houses in Louisville